fahaddevs/personal-portfolio-with-sass/README.md

-# circle-progress-bar-with-js
+# Personal portfolio with - SASS
-It's a circle progress bar.
+It's a personal portfolio use SASS.
+You can use the template for any personal or commersial purpose.

 ### Result